 The biggest votes against remuneration reports

-This list tracks against votes of more than 20% on remuneration reports since the non-binding vote was introduced in 2005.
+This list tracks some of the biggest against votes of more than 25% on remuneration reports since the non-binding vote was introduced in 2005, particularly focusing on so-called "strikes" after the 2 strikes regime was introduced in July 2011.

 AGL,